 Why Chinese players are so good at table tennis?
-Are there any secrets for that?
+Are there any secrets to that?

-Yes, not only they have the special training program, but also there are 5 main reasons that China has dominated tablet tennis for a long time.
+Yes, not only they have a special training program, but also there are 5 main reasons that China has dominated tablet tennis for a long time.

 There are some moments people think there will be the end of Chinese domination.
-But now, China Team continue to dominate the sport.
+But now, China Team continues to dominate the sport.